bookbinder/like-burning-incense/README.md

 a basic knowledge of the keyboard would be able to accompany.
 Everything could be sight-read.
 It could also be valuable for parishes or small groups that would like to chant the psalms on certain occassions.
-Finally, you could fork this project and change the individual files with your own psalm tones and pointings, and then it would be ready for immediate building.
+Finally, you could fork this project and change the individual files with your preferred psalm tones, pointings, and psalm texts (using an updated translation or Latin, for example), and then be able to build the final version right away.

 Apparently a new translation of the Liturgy of the Hours will be coming out in several years.
 At that point I would need to alter the individual files in the